Industrial Uses of Graphite in the Clean Energy Field

 Graphite in fuel cells is used as a conductive material for the bipolar plates, which are an essential component of the fuel cell structure.
 Super thin graphite bipolar plates must be pure and of high quality to improve electrical and thermal conductivity, as well as to ensure long-life operation.

 The bipolar plates in proton-exchange membrane fuel cells, one of the most popular technologies in this field, require large flake, high-purity graphite.
 Fine grained graphite is also used as additives and fillers.
 In addition, graphite is used in gas diffusion layers (GDL), with graphite crucial to ensuring the correct porosity of this layer.
-Finally, high-purity graphite is used as catalyst substrate, enabling the precious catalyst metals to be in close contact with the reactant chemicals while avoiding any contamination.
-The graphite market is a big player in the manufacture of hydrogen fuel cells.

 Sustainability of Fuel Cells